-On September 23 2018 FSD Pharma and Sci Cann Therapeutics launched a cardiovascular research program in Tel Aviv University.
+On September 23 2018, the Company and SciCann Therapeutics launched a cardiovascular research program in Tel Aviv University.
 The new research program is aimed at the development of novel and proprietary cannabinoid-based treatments for the prevention and treatment of atherosclerosis, the underlying factor for most cases of stroke and cardiac stenosis events in the western world.

-The "Steady Stomach" product is a patent-pending combination of Cannabidiol (CBD) together with additional synergistic factors that potentiate and activate the anti-inflammatory properties of CBD, thus making it more effective as a potential treatment for IBD disorders.
+The "Steady Stomach" product is a patent-pending combination of cannabidiol ("CBD") together with additional synergistic factors that potentiate and activate the anti-inflammatory properties of CBD, thus making it more effective as a potential treatment for IBD disorders.
 All active ingredients of the "Steady Stomach" formulation are natural food-grade compounds, thus qualifying it as a CBD food supplement product.
-Previously completed toxicity studies in rodents performed by SciCann has demonstrated very high safety profile for the combination product, without any observed adverse events.
+Previously completed toxicity studies in rodents performed by SciCann has demonstrated a high safety profile for the combination product, without any observed adverse events.